alank976/wrangler-action-for-rust/README.md

 ```

 ## Approach
 This action uses Rust as base image instead of node since Rust compiler is relatively larger so this way betters off the docker caching layer.
-This docker image basically is a Rust + Node + Wrangler after all.
+This docker image basically is a Rust + Wrangler after all.

 ## Versioning
 As mentioned, there are several versions have to be managed.
-We have Rust, NVM, Node, and wrangler.
+We have Rust and wrangler.
 Only wrangler's can be specified via Action inputs and the rest of aforementioned are locked-in versions.

 ## Github action interface
 This action simply uses subset of [the official one](https://github.com/cloudflare/wrangler-action/blob/master/action.yml), but remove the legacy ones